Adi Da: Controversies

 The church issued conflicting statements in response to the coverage.
 A lawyer for the church said that controversial sexual activities had only occurred during the "Garbage and Goddess" period years earlier.
 Shortly after, an official church spokesman said that "tantra-style encounters" of the kind described in allegations were still occurring, but were mostly confined to an inner circle.
 This confirmed the stories by former members that such activities had continued up to the time of the lawsuits and interviews in 1985.Channel 2 News, San Francisco, March, 1985.
 The church said that no illegal acts had taken place and that the movement had a right to continue experiments in lifestyles.

 Two lawsuits were filed against Adi Da and his organization in 1985.
 The first was brought by Beverly O'Mahoney, then wife of the Adidam president, alleging fraud and assault (among other things); the suit sought $5 million in damages.
 Adidam threatened to file its own lawsuit against O'Mahoney, as well as five others who had been named in stories and interviews making allegations of abuse (no suit was ever filed).
 Adidam charged that allegations against the church were part of an extortion plot.
 The O'Mahoney suit was dismissed by the court the next year.
 The other lawsuit and two threatened suits in the mid-1980s were settled with payments and confidentiality agreements, negatively impacting member morale.Gallagher… Introduction to New and Alternative Religions in America Vol. IV, p.
 93. Since the mid-1980s, no lawsuits have been filed against Adi Da or any Adidam organizations.

 Jeffrey J. Kripal assessed the charges against Adi Da in the broader context of sexually active gurus, teachers, and Eastern tantric traditions altogether.
-He noted that although many sects experienced scandals due to sexual escapades collapsing "false fronts of celibacy", which contrasted with Adidam's open period of sexual experimentation.
+He noted that many sects experienced scandals due to sexual escapades collapsing "false fronts of celibacy", which contrasted with Adidam's open period of sexual experimentation.
 Kripal further wrote: